bennyistanto/gost-climate/book/indices/dry.md

 # Dry Days

 The number of dry days (DD) is the largest number of days with daily precipitation amount less than 1 mm (or depending on the rain days criteria of the country), within a certain time.
 Usually the process counts the number of days within a year to measure the dry condition.

 **How it works**

 Calculate the number of rain days based on the threshold in a year.

-Option for rain day's threshold: 1, 2.5, 5, 10 or 20 milimeters of rainfall per day
+Option for rain day's threshold: 1, 2.5, 5, 10 or 20 milimeters of rainfall per day.

 ```
 IF todayRAIN > 1 THEN DD == 0
 ```

-DD derived from IMERG data
+DD derived from IMERG data.

 **About the data**